Author: Marsha Simone Cadogan, Barrister & Solicitor.

 Managing Certification Marks

 While monetizing certification marks may be relevant to rights holders, managing how these marks are used in commerce is also important.
-Two worthwhile points to consider pertain to, (i) who has control over the mark, and (ii) whether changes in defined standards are amended on the trademark registry.
+Two worthwhile points to consider pertain to, (i) who has control over the mark and (ii) whether changes in defined standards are amended on the trademark registry.

 Second, since set standards play a major role in the link between certification marks and their associated products or services, steps taken to ensure that any amendments to these standards are communicated to the trademark registry are usually helpful in maintaining the link.
 Such actions also indicate that the trademark owner is exercising control over the integrity of the mark in consumer markets.

 This article is for general information purposes only and is not meant to be legal advise.
-Always consult an qualified intellectual property lawyer about these matters.